Contentstack LogoContentstack Logo

 For Contentstack-hosted extensions, the iframe's origin will be null as we don't enable the 'allow-same-origin' flag.

-The CORS configuration can sometimes be tricky to achieve, and hence developers serve both the backend and frontend under the same domain in production.
+Managing CORS configurations can be challenging, leading developers to often deploy both backend and frontend under the same domain to avoid issues.

 Was this article helpful?